 A New Year Devotion from Matthew Henry: Trusting Our Times to God

 On January 1, 1713, the Bible commentator Matthew Henry wrote the reflections below that feel especially timely as I enter the new year of 2026.
 As I read them, I am reminded how impossible it is to live up to such devotion without God’s help.
-May the gracious God guide and strengthen me, helping me to approach this year with the same spirit of submission and commitment that Henry exemplified in his writing:
+May our gracious God guide and strengthen me, helping me to approach this year with the same spirit of submission and commitment that Henry exemplified in his writing:

 Eight Helps for Progress in Holiness (from Thomas Brooks)